UX Research and Design | Rural Healthcare

 Next, we went to remote villages of Gujarat and conducted contextual inquiry as well as semi structured interviews with a number of medical professionals who practice there.
 Below listed are some of our findings

 Local Ayurveda Doctor (Shilaj Village) | Interview Learnings

-- He gives Ayurvedic treatments for weight loss and weightgain.
+- He gives Ayurvedic treatment for weight loss and weight gain.
 Also treats numerous minor ailments using Ayurveda

 - He says that he sees numerous patients suffer from a variety of ailments in his village

 - During monsoon he sees a number of malaria cases

 - During summer he sees a higher number of typhoid and jaundice cases while during winter he comes across tonsillitis and cough/cold

 - Most people in his village are tobacco addicts.
 80% of the villagers consume tobacco including women and school going children.

 - They suffer from multiple mouth ulcers because of the high amounts of tobacco that they consume.
 Often these ulcers are so painful that they are unable to even open their mouths properly to consume regular food.
 They have to be spoon fed